 How New Yorkers will benefit:

-- Comprehensive coverage: All residents or full-time workers in the state, regardless of immigration status, will be covered for: primary, preventive, and specialty care; hospitalization; mental health; substance abuse treatment; reproductive health; dental, vision, and hearing; and prescription drugs and medical supplies.
-Within two years of passage, long-term care will be covered.
-It will be more comprehensive than commercial health plans and all care related to COVID-19 will be covered.
+- Comprehensive coverage: All residents or full-time workers in the state, regardless of immigration status, will be covered for: primary, preventive, and specialty care; hospitalization; mental health; substance use treatment; reproductive health; dental, vision, and hearing; long-term care; prescription drugs and medical supplies.
+Benefits will be more comprehensive than existing commercial health plans and all care related to COVID-19 will be covered.

-- Freedom to choose.
-No network restrictions.
-Patients will choose the nurses and doctors they want and make healthcare decisions with them, not with insurance companies.
+- Freedom to choose: Patients will choose the nurses and doctors they want and make healthcare decisions with them, not insurance companies.

-- Fair funding.
-No more premiums, deductibles, or co-pays.
-Universal coverage funded through a graduated tax on income, based on ability to pay.
-Healthcare costs will be cheaper for 98% of New Yorkers.
-Most business healthcare costs will also be reduced.
+- Fair funding: This plan will be funded through a graduated tax on income, based on ability to pay.
+Like a sliding scale that will be cheaper for at least 90% of New Yorkers.
+Most businesses will see lower healthcare costs too.
 Public hospitals and clinics in New York will receive fair payment for the patients they serve.
 You will never have to delay care because of a copay or deductible ever again.

-- Equality of Care.
-It is well documented that there are different standards of care based on whether you are uninsured, have Medicaid, or private insurance.
-With the New York Health Act, everyone will be treated equally and covered for the same high quality care.
+- Equality of Care: It is well documented that there are different standards of care based on the kind of insurance you have (or don’t have).
+With the New York Health Act, everyone will be treated equally and covered with the same high quality plan.

-- Reduced cost of drugs and devices.
-Direct negotiation with pharmaceutical companies and medical device makers will bring prices down by as much as 40%.
+- Reduced cost of drugs and devices: Direct negotiation with pharmaceutical companies and medical device makers will bring prices down by as much as 40%.
 That’s savings that we can use to make sure everyone is getting high quality care.

 For all these reasons, support for the New York Health Act is growing.
 The NY Health Act was reintroduced in 2021 and 2022 with majority support in both the Assembly and Senate!
-The NY Health Act passed the Assembly four years in a row by large majorities.
-In the NYS Senate, nearly a majority of Senators support the bill.
+The NY Health Act passed the Assembly four years in a row (2015-2018).
 We desperately need a healthcare system that will reverse decades of inequality through progressive funding; end the horrors of delaying needed care due to medical costs; and relegate medical-related bankruptcy to a footnote in history books.
 With your help, we can make healthcare a guaranteed right for all New Yorkers!